UTS-eResearch/hpc_examples/profiling/README.txt

 This directory contains a small python program to calculate prime numbers, modified so that it demonstrates how to profile a python program.

-  primes.py   - simple program to calculate primes show_pstats.py - program to show data from profile.dat
+  primes.py      - simple program to calculate primes profile.dat    - example data from running 'python -m cProfile -o profile.dat primes.py'
+  show_pstats.py - program to sort data from profile.dat

 Copy this entire directory to your own directory to test this out.